mikesklein/MBTI_Classifier/README.md

 This methodology ensures a systematic, reproducible approach to evaluating local LLMs’ ability to predict personality types from textual data.
 The project contributes to understanding the capabilities of local AI systems for personalized applications while addressing ethical considerations.

-Results:
+## Results:

+### First Run:
+- classified_results_llama3_1_8b.csv
-Model - llama3.1:8b
+- Model - llama3.1:8b
-N = 400
+- N = 400
-Approach - one request to LLM for classification
+- Approach - one request to LLM for classification

-classified_results_llama3_1_8b.csv
+- Prompt:
+"Predict what this person’s personality type using the Myers-Briggs Personality Type scale.
+Provide only the acronym of the personality type you think the person is.
+Here are their last 50 Tweets:"

 Total Accuracy: 49.00%
-EvI Accuracy: 68.25%
+- EvI Accuracy: 68.25%
-SvN Accuracy: 88.75%
+- SvN Accuracy: 88.75%
-TvF Accuracy: 77.00%
+- TvF Accuracy: 77.00%
-JvP Accuracy: 71.75%
+- JvP Accuracy: 71.75%

+## Second Run:
+- results_llama3.1:8b_3.csv
+- Model - llama3.1:8b
+- N = 400
+- Approach - one request to LLM for classification
+- Prompt:
+"Predict what this person’s personality type using the Myers-Briggs Personality Type scale.
+Provide only the acronym of the personality type you think the person is.
+Here are their last 50 Tweets:"

+Total Accuracy: